Fedor von Bock: Later years and death

 On 7 July, Hitler split Army Group South into Army Groups A and B. Army Group A was given to Field Marshal Wilhelm List to command.
 On 17 July, Hitler relieved Bock as commander of Army Group B, replacing him with Maximilian von Weichs.
 Bock was moved to the Führerreserve but never again occupied a senior command position.
 He spent the rest of the war living a quiet life in Bavaria after effectively being forced into retirement.
 Henning von Tresckow, who was married to a cousin of Bock, tried several times to win him over to the resistance against Hitler within the military.
 He condemned the 20 July plot, the assassination attempt on Hitler on 20 July 1944, as a crime.
 After Hitler's suicide on 30 April 1945, he offered himself to the new government under Admiral Karl Dönitz.

 On 3 May 1945, Bock's car was strafed by a Royal New Zealand Air Force Hawker Tempest from No. 486 Squadron RNZAF near Lensahn while evacuating to Hamburg.
-The strafe severely wounded Bock, and killed his wife Wilhelmina, his stepdaughter Katharina, and a friend driving the car.
+The strafe severely wounded Bock, and killed his wife Wilhelmine, his stepdaughter Katharina, and a friend driving the car.
 Initially the only survivor of the attack, Bock died of his injuries the following day at a naval hospital in Oldenburg in Holstein.
 He was buried in Friedhof Lensahn cemetery in Lensahn.